 Vanilla Coffee Buttercream

 • Add the milk, vanilla bean paste, and a pinch of salt.
 Turn the mixer on high and whip the frosting until it's light and fluffy, about 5 minutes.
-Scoop about 1/3 of the vanilla frosting into a bowl and set aside.
+Scoop about 1/3 of the vanilla frosting into a small bowl and set aside.

 • Then, add the instant coffee and cocoa powder to the remaining 2/3 of the frosting and mix until smooth.
 Taste and add more instant coffee if you want a stronger coffee flavor.